-If you’ve found yourself on this page – I am going to assume you’re very passionate about Forex trading and want to go far with it.
+If you’ve found yourself on this page – I am going to assume you’re very passionate about Forex trading and want to go places with it.

-The sad truth is that there are a lot of potato strategies getting cooked up in bedrooms, and passed around on forums like the holy grail.
+The sad truth is that there are a lot of potato strategies getting cooked up in bedrooms, and passed around on forums, branded the holy grail.

 Everyone’s time is precious!
 There is nothing worse than wasting a lot of your time on a trading system that leads you down the wrong rabbit hole.

-Don’t get me wrong – there is some golden information out there, but you need to have a bit of experience behind you to spot what’s worth investing energy into or not.
+Don’t get me wrong – there is some golden information out there, but you need to have a bit of industry experience under your belt to be able to ‘filter’ what’s worth investing energy into.

-Or maybe you’re looking for some simple Forex trading strategies to supplement your current regime.
+You might already be trading Forex, but looking for simpler Forex trading strategies to supplement your current regime.

 In this tutorial, I am going to share 3 strategies with you which are:

-- Indicator free, only need clean price charts
+- Forex Trading Indicator free, only need clean price charts

 - Require no ‘extra’ tools, just your charting software